 FCMs should be sufficiently inert so that their constituents neither adversely affect consumer health nor influence the quality of the food.
 To ensure the safety of FCMs, and to facilitate the free movement of goods, EU law provides for binding rules that business operators must comply with.

-The EU Rules on food contact materials can be of general scope, i.e. apply to all FCMs or apply to specific materials only.
-EU law may be complemented with Member States national legislation if specific EU rules do not exist.
+The EU Rules on food contact materials are of general scope, i.e. apply to all FCMs or are specific to certain materials.
+EU laws may be completed by Member States national provisions if specific EU rules do not exist.

-The safety of FCM is evaluated by the European Food Safety Authority (EFSA).
-At EFSA's website you can search for opinions on substances to be used in food contact materials.
+The FCM’s safety is assessed by the European Food Safety Authority (EFSA and you can search for their opinions on substances to be used in food contact materials on their website.

 Framework legislation: Regulation (EC) No 1935/2004 of the European Parliament and of the Council of 27 October 2004 on materials and articles intended to come into contact with food and repealing Directives 80/590/EEC and 89/109/EEC